oktonine/docs/docs/guide/student/Teams_workspace.md

 These are the most relevant elements of the team's workspace

 A: Team's members (students)

 B: Team's progression

 C: Team's activities (issued from the methodology)

 D: Number of competencies attached to an activity; by clicking on this icon, you can validate the acquired competencies.

 E: Project delivrables (all the delivrables attached to the project's activities)

 F: Discussions of the team

 G: Competencies validated by the team (Register of competencies)

 H: An activity issued from the methodology, with the state "In progress".

 I: Number of deliverables uploaded by students within this activity

 J: By clicking on this icon, you can validate the acquired competencies

 K: The process (step) this activity is part of

 ### Visualize the team/project methodology

 By clicking on the "Methodology" tab, you can visualize the methodology you need to folow, in order to perform your project.
-You can add activities to each level of the methodology, by you are not able to delete existing activities, processes and stages.
+You can add activities to each level of the methodology, but you are not able to delete existing activities, processes and stages.

 ![image](../img/student_img/applications/workspace3vizualisemethodology.png)